edwardaux/ScrapeKit/readme.md

 ## Underlying Concepts ##
 ### Working Premise ###
-The working premise for ScrapeKit is that, while the format of the input may change over time, the general underlying data model is constant.
+The working premise for ScrapeKit is that when dealing with scraped data, there are two distinct phases:

+* Extraction of data from an input source
+* Processing of that data

+If we're able to provide a clearly defined data interface between these two stages, it allows the means of extraction to vary over time without impacting the processing of the data.

-For example, if you were scraping, say, a real estate site, you might create a `House` class that has properties such as `address`, `bedrooms`, `bathrooms` and `price`.
-When you call ScrapeKit, you can expect to get back a populated `House` object; you don't really have to care whether the scraped site is using `div` or `td` tags.
+Allow me to present an example… if you were scraping, say, a real estate site, you would be expecting to get back  a collection of `houses`, where each `house` has attributes like `address`, `bedrooms`, `bathrooms` and `price`.
+This represents the data interface between the extraction and processing phases.

-In this way, your application can be coded against that simple data model (which would **not** be expected to change even if the source input layout changes).
-If the input format changes, you just need to update the script, not your whole application.
+Just because the layout of the input data changes from, say, `td` tags to `div` tags, it shouldn't mean that your processing phase should need changing.
+What it does mean is that your extraction phase needs to be modified to handle the new input, while still producing the original output data model.

+ScrapeKit provides the means through which this can easily be achieved.

 ### Implementation ###
 ScrapeKit uses a *very* simple [stack based machine](http://en.wikipedia.org/wiki/Stack_machine) and [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) to manage the state of the parsing process.

-The ScrapeKit engine walks through a set of *rules*, evaluating each one-by-one.
-For example:
+* The ScrapeKit engine walks through a set of *rules*, evaluating each one-by-one.

-	# the following rule pushes text between "XXX" and "YYY"
-	# onto the stack (including the XXX component).
-For
-	# example, if the input text was:
-	#   Hello there XXX how are you YYY good thanks
-	# the text that would be pushed onto the stack would be:
-	#   "XXX how are you "

-	PushBetween "XXX" include "YYY" exclude

-	# and then the following saves that value into a property
-	# called foo

-	PopInto foo

-The ScrapeKit language essentially maintains a cursor that points to some location in the original text.
-It allows you to move that cursor back and forward and store pieces of text along the way.
+* Input data for the rules is represented as a *text buffer*, which has an internal cursor that points to a location in the original text.
+* Various rules allow you to move that cursor back/forth within the *text buffer*, create new *text buffers* and push/pop them onto a stack, and save portions of the *text buffer* along the way.

 In addition to the existing built-in rules, you can easily add your own custom rules.